Gold holds an inevitable place in India’s values and traditions and gold have always generated significant returns over the years.

 On the taxation front, physical gold attracts wealth tax and VAT, neither of which apply to ETFs.

-The only counter-argument to these benefits is that Gold ETF units are stored in demat account so for buying Gold ETF, demat account is required but even if you don’t have demat account, you can invest in funds which are investing in Gold ETFs.
-Here are some mutual funds that one can buy without demat account:
+The only counter-argument to these benefits is that Gold ETF units are stored in a Demat account so for buying Gold ETF, a Demat account is required but even if you don’t have a Demat account, you can invest in funds which are investing in Gold ETFs.
+Here are some mutual funds that one can buy without Demat account: